 non-ACAT member :: £140.00

-This one day workshop will introduce participants to the CAT understanding of trauma (using the Multiple Self States Model) with a view to applying this as a tool for leadership with systems and teams.
-It will use cognitive analytic therapy ideas to conceptualise the overwhelming challenges that teams face when working with people with complex presentations and high levels of risk.
-The day will explore and share applications of the model to help guide action and leadership in such contexts.
+This one day workshop introduced participants to the CAT understanding of trauma (using the Multiple Self States Model) with a view to applying this as a tool for leadership with systems and teams.
+It used cognitive analytic therapy ideas to conceptualise the overwhelming challenges that teams face when working with people with complex presentations and high levels of risk.
+The day explored and shared applications of the model to help guide action and leadership in such contexts.

 - consider how teams and systems respond to emotional and organisational pressures in ways that inadvertently mirror trauma responses

 - explore how ‘traumatised system behaviour’ can disrupt effective team working, block pathways through services, delay discharge, impair coordinated care and threaten partnership and multi-agency working

 - apply the CAT model of trauma to conceptualise these system problems, generate responses that minimise their impact, and so improve service user care and public protection

 - consider how staff and team care can be enhanced by using this model.

 Who was it for?

 This event was relevant for all professionals tasked with leading or influencing other colleagues, teams or systems supporting service users with complex needs and/or high risks.

 David Harvey David is a Consultant Clinical Psychologist and Cognitive Analytic Therapy Practitioner working in forensic inpatient and community services in Yorkshire.
 He has worked for fifteen years in services supporting people with complex mental health needs, who may pose a risk of harm to others or themselves.
 This includes work with the NHS, Probation, Courts, Children’s Services and Prisons.